westonganger/active_snapshot/README.md

 - Model Versioning and Restoration require concious thought, design, and understanding.
 - You should understand the versioning and restoration process completely.
 Our small API and simple design supports this.
-- If your considering using [PaperTrail-AssociationTracking](https://github.com/westonganger/paper_trail-association_tracking) then you should re-consider because:
+- If your considering using [paper_trail-association_tracking](https://github.com/westonganger/paper_trail-association_tracking) then you should re-consider because:
-  * It is mostly a blackbox solution that you likely do not fully understand
+  * PT-AT is mostly a blackbox solution that you likely do not fully understand
-  * It encourages you to set it up and then assume its "just working".
+  * PT-AT encourages you to set it up and then assume its "just working".
 This makes for major data problems later.

 Notice: I strongly encourage you to read the code for this library to understand how it works within your project so that you are capable of customizing the functionality later.